The Most updated

 • You cannot do the trek on your own – you must use a licensed tour operator, see above for some suggestions

-• The 1 Day Inca Trail is the same route as the 2 Day Inca Trail, just in less time.
+• The 1 Day Inca Trail to Machu Picchu is the same route as the 2 Day Inca Trail, just in less time.
 You need to be in moderate to excellent physical condition to be able to do this trek and arrive at Machu Picchu Citadel in time for your tour.

-• The Hike covers 12km/ 8 miles which can be done in about 5 hours
+• The Hike covers 12km/ 8 miles which can be done in about 5 to 6 hours

 HOW DIFFICULT IS THE ONE DAY INCA TRAIL?

 It is very important for potential trekkers of the 1 Day Inca Trail to understand that you are doing the same trail as the 2 Day Inca Trail, just quicker.
 Trekkers need to be in moderate to excellent physical condition to be able to do this trek and arrive at Machu Picchu Citadel on time.
-If you think the trek may be too strenuous, you may book the 2 day Inca Trail.
-It give the hiker more time to complete the Inca Trail and visit Machu Picchu on the 1st day and a tour of it on the second day.
+If you think the trek may be too strenuous, you may book the 2 day Inca Trai to Machu Picchu.
+It gives the hiker more time to complete the Inca Trail and visit Machu Picchu on the 1st day and a tour of it on the second day.

 WHERE IS THE STARTING POINT OF THIS HIKE?